MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/clientcertificateinstall-csp.md

 <!-- Device-SCEP-{UniqueID}-Install-CAThumbprint-Description-Begin -->
 <!-- Description-Source-DDF -->
 Required.
 Specify root CA thumbprint.
-It is a 20-byte value of the SHA1 certificate hash specified as a hexadecimal string value.
+It's a 20-byte value of the SHA1 certificate hash specified as a hexadecimal string value.
 When client authenticates SCEP server, it checks CA cert from SCEP server whether match with this cert.
 If no match is found, authentication will fail.
 <!-- Device-SCEP-{UniqueID}-Install-CAThumbprint-Description-End -->

 <!-- Device-SCEP-{UniqueID}-Install-CAThumbprint-Editable-Begin -->